Topps: Non-sports products

-Originally, Topps was purely a gum company, and its first product was simply called "Topps gum".
+Originally, Topps was purely a gum company, and its first product was simply named "Topps Gum".
 Other gum and candy products followed.
 In imitation of Bowman and other competitors, Topps eventually began producing humor products unrelated to sports.
-This included stickers, posters (Wanted Posters, Travel Posters), media tie-ins (Rowan & Martin's Laugh-In), book covers (Batty Bookcovers) and toys (Flying Things), plus offbeat packaging (Garbage Candy).
+This included stickers, posters (Wanted Posters, Travel Posters), media tie-ins (Rowan & Martin's Laugh-In), book covers (Batty Book Covers) and toys (Flying Things), plus offbeat packaging (Garbage Can-dy).
 More recently, the company published comic books and games.

 Candy and confectionery items

-The longest-lived Topps product line remains Bazooka bubble gum, small pieces of gum in patriotic red, white, and blue packaging.
-Bazooka was introduced in 1947 as a bar of gum that sold for five cents.
-Unlike the gum sold with baseball cards, it was of better quality and capable of selling on its own merit.
+Bazooka bubble gum remains the longest-lived Topps product line to this day, small pieces of bubble gum in patriotic red, white, and blue packaging.
+Bazooka was introduced in 1947 as a bar of bubble gum that sold for five cents.
+Unlike the bubble gum that was sold with baseball cards, it was of better quality and capable of selling on its own merit.
 In 1953, Topps began selling smaller penny pieces with the Bazooka Joe comic strip on the wrapper as an added attraction.

 Even though baseball cards became the company's primary focus during this period, Topps still developed a variety of candy items.
-For quite a few years, the company stuck within familiar confines, and virtually all of these products involved gum in some way.
-Sales declined significantly in the 1970s, however, when this relatively hard gum was challenged by Bubble Yum, a new, softer form of bubble gum from Life Savers.
+For quite a few years, the company stuck within familiar confines, and virtually all of these products involved chewing gum in some way.
+Sales declined significantly in the 1970s, however, when this relatively hard bubble gum was challenged by Bubble Yum, a new, softer type of bubble gum from Life Savers.

-Later, Topps added more candy items without gum.
+Later, Topps added more candy items without either chewing gum or bubble gum.
 One particular focus has been lollipops, such as Ring Pops.
-However, Topps has noted that increasing public attention to childhood nutrition undercuts its candy sales.
+However, Topps has noted that increasing public attention to childhood nutrition has undercut its candy sales.
 Under pressure by shareholders, the company considered selling off its confectionery business in 2005, but was unable to find a buyer to meet its price and decided to cut management expenses instead.

-Other brands include Push Pop, Baby Bottle Pop, and Juicy Drop Pop.
+Other Topps candy products include Push Pops, Baby Bottle Pops and Juicy Drop Pops.

-Discontinued products include the Vertigo lollipop, that consisted of a creamy lollipop with a chocolate half and the Wazoo bar.
+Discontinued products include Vertigo lollipops, which consisted of a creamy lollipop with a chocolate half, and Wazoo bars.

-When the Topps name was sold with the trading card business and entertainment properties to Fanatics, the confectionary business was spun-off as Bazooka Brands, which remains owned by the previous owners.
+When the Topps name was sold, along with the trading card business and its entertainment properties, to Fanatics, the confectionary business was spun-off as Bazooka Brands, which remains owned by the previous owners.